-When $q \to 0$ and $p >0$ remains fixed, the measure becomes simply $P_{p, 0+}$ which is critical percolation conditioned to have exactly one connected component.
-On the other hand, when $q \to 0$ and $p$ is of the same order as $q$, then the limit will be supported on forests (i.e. collections of trees).
+On a finite graph, it is well known that the law $P^0$ of the uniform spanning tree can be viewed as the limit when $p \to 0+$ and $q = o(p)$ of the random cluster (or FK)-measure $P_{p,q}$ (indeed, the fact that $q \to 0$ faster than $p$ ensures that most of the mass of $P_{p,q}$ sits on the configurations with just one connected component, and the fact that $p \to 0$ ensures that the system uses the minimal amount of edges).
+When $q \to 0$ and $p >0$ remains fixed, the measure becomes simply $P_{p, 0+}$, which is a percolation of density parameter $p$, conditioned to have exactly one connected component.
+On the other hand, when $q \to 0$ and $p$ is of the same order as $q$, then the limit will be supported on forests (i.e., collections of trees).
 More precisely, when $p=q$, the $q \to 0$ limit is the uniform measure on forests and when $p= \alpha q$, the limit measure is the percolation measure of parameter $\alpha/(1+\alpha)$ conditioned on the non-existence of open circuits.
-This leads (via finite-site scaling, tuning $\alpha (N)$ appropriately, and letting $q \to 0$ and $N \to \infty$) to a continuous model, that corresponds to a near-critical continuous uniform spanning forest, and is a perturbation of the continuous UST.
-However, the object obtained via such a construction will differ from the one that we study in the present paper (and that is obtained from first sampling the UST and then cutting some edges uniformly at random).
-Indeed, the discrete measures $P_{\alpha 0+,0+}$ assign the same probability to different forests that have the same number of trees, whereas in our cutting perturbation of the UST, the weight of a configuration depends in a non-trivial way on the lengths of the boundaries between the trees in the forest (as they indicate how many possible ways there were to construct the forest by cutting a tree at random).
+This leads (via finite-site scaling, tuning $\alpha (N)$ appropriately, and letting $q \to 0$ and $N \to \infty$) to a continuous model, which corresponds to a model of a near-critical continuous uniform spanning forest, which is a perturbation of the continuous UST.
+However, the object obtained via such a construction will differ from the one that we study in the present paper.
+One way to see this is to notice that a discrete measure $P_{\alpha 0+,0+}$ assigns the same probability to different forests that have the same number of trees, whereas in the uniformly cut UST, the weight of a configuration depends in a non-trivial way on the lengths of the boundaries between the trees in the forest (as they indicate how many possible ways there were to construct the forest by cutting the tree at random).